Adventure | Peterborough & The Kawarthas

 This shop on Hunter Street is stocked with modern furniture, housewares and gifts.
 Megan, the owner, has impeccable taste and will help you find anything you need.
 She offers brand like Gus Modern and Drake General alongside local artists and craftsmen.

-This casual shop is a fixture in Peterborough and part of the group that owns SOS Shoes and Plush Boutique.
-Sneakers and street wear are in abundance at this shop on George Street, but my favourite items are the tees that represent local towns and neighbourhoods.
+This casual shop is a fixture in Peterborough and part of the group that owns the freshly reimagined SOS (for the ladies) and newly opened Providence (for the dudes -- complete with an in-house barber and bar) Sneakers and street wear are in abundance at this shop on George Street, but my favourite items are the tees that represent local towns and neighbourhoods.
 From Havelock to Keene, and everywhere in between.
 Nothing claims love for this small city more than a PTBO tee or sweatshirt.

 Stony Lake Furniture Co.